Two-Stage Penalized Regression Screening to Detect Biomarker-Treatment Interactions in Randomized Clinical Trials: Methods

-One significant drawback of existing two-stage interaction testing procedures is that biomarkers are only tested one at a time.
+One drawback of existing two-stage interaction testing procedures is that biomarkers are only screened one at a time in stage 1.
 This ignores correlations between the biomarkers.
-In a high-dimensional, low-sample-size data set, a traditional ordinary least squares multivariate regression analysis testing each predictor, while accounting for correlations with the other predictors, is not feasible.
-Therefore we considered modern sparse regression methods to model correlated high-dimensional data.
-These techniques have improved the development of risk predictors from high-dimensional genomic information \citep{wu2009genome, lunn2006bayesian, newcombe2017weibull}.
+In a high-dimensional, low-sample-size data set, an ordinary multivariate regression analysis testing each predictor, while accounting for correlations with the other predictors, is not feasible.
+Therefore we considered penalized regression methods to model correlated high-dimensional data.
+These techniques have improved the development of risk predictors from high-dimensional genomic information \citep{wu2009genome, newcombe2017weibull}.

 We propose a new stage 1 multivariate screening test of the following form to account for biomarker-biomarker correlations

 This multivariate version of the marginal association screening test also includes the treatment main effect term.
 This is necessary to preserve the independence between stage 1 screening and stage 2 interaction tests as described later.